Hybrid Cloud Strategy Benefits Worth the Added Complexity

 …but brings with it increased complexity

-But taking a hybrid cloud approach does add a level of complexity that many organizations aren’t equipped to navigate, as it necessarily involves integrating and managing both new and existing applications and data across on-premises, public and private clouds.
+But taking a hybrid cloud approach does add a level of complexity that many organisations aren’t equipped to navigate, as it necessarily involves integrating and managing both new and existing applications and data across on-premises, public and private clouds.

 At the beginning of the cloud journey, companies need to first define the right strategy, and taking a hybrid approach increases the number of options, and therefore decisions that need to be made — which applications make the most sense on what platform?
 Applications placed in a suboptimal architecture as they relate to each other, microservices, data sources and message paths can significantly alter performance characteristics and security.

-Below are examples of unique challenges three very different enterprises faced, and how a hybrid strategy enabled their ability to accelerate new products and services, deliver superior customer experiences and optimize economics while fortifying security and compliance.
+Below are examples of unique challenges three very different enterprises faced, and how a hybrid strategy enabled their ability to accelerate new products and services, deliver superior customer experiences and optimise economics while fortifying security and compliance.

-Modernizing applications and infrastructure
+Modernising applications and infrastructure

 Wyndham Hotel & Resorts had just four months to get out of its data center and address 30 years of technical debt after spinning off from its legacy company.

-It first identified several major applications that could be moved to a cloud-based SaaS model, including its central reservation, property management and content management systems.
-But the company realized early on it was not going to be able to migrate everything to the cloud, according to Paul O’Brien, Global Head of Technology and Services for Wyndham: “Quite a bit of re-platforming would be required for some legacy applications.”
+It first identified several major applications that could be moved to a cloud-based SaaS model, including its central reservation, property management, and content management systems.
+But the company realised early on it was not going to be able to migrate everything to the cloud, according to Paul O’Brien, Global Head of Technology and Services for Wyndham: “Quite a bit of re-platforming would be required for some legacy applications.”